Lenders mortgage insurance: Mortgage insurance in the US

-Sometimes lenders will require that LMI be paid for a fixed period (for example, 2 or 3 years), even if the principal reaches 80% sooner than that.
-Legally, there is no obligation to allow the cancellation of MI until the loan has amortized to a 78% LTV ratio (based on the original purchase price).
-The cancellation request must come from the Servicer of the mortgage to the PMI company who issued the insurance.
-Often the Servicer will require a new appraisal to determine the LTV.
-The cost of mortgage insurance varies considerably based on several factors which include: loan amount, LTV, occupancy (primary, second home, investment property), documentation provided at loan origination, and most of all, credit score.
+Sometimes lenders will require that mortgage insurance be paid for a fixed period (for example, 2 or 3 years), even if the principal reaches 80% sooner than that.
+Legally, there is no obligation to allow the cancellation of MI until the loan has amortized to a 78% LTV ratio based on the original purchase price.
+The cancellation request must come from the servicer of the mortgage to the PMI company who issued the insurance.
+Often the servicer will require a new appraisal to determine the LTV.

 If borrowers have less than the 20% downpayment needed to avoid a mortgage insurance requirement, they might be able to make use of a second mortgage (sometimes referred to as a "piggy-back loan") to make up the difference.
 Two popular versions of this lending technique are the so-called 80/10/10 and 80/15/5 arrangements.
 Both involve obtaining a primary mortgage for 80% LTV.
 An 80/10/10 program uses a 10% LTV second mortgage with a 10% downpayment, and an 80/15/5 program uses a 15% LTV second mortgage with a 5% downpayment.
 Other combinations of second mortgage and downpayment amounts might also be available.
 One advantage of using these arrangements is that under United States tax law, mortgage interest payments may be deductible on the borrower's income taxes, whereas mortgage insurance premiums were not until 2007.
 In some situations, the all-in cost of borrowing may be cheaper using a piggy-back than by going with a single loan that includes borrower-paid or lender-paid MI.

 LMI/PMI tax deduction

 Mortgage insurance became tax-deductible in 2007 in the US.
 For some homeowners, the new law made it cheaper to get mortgage insurance than to get a 'piggyback' loan.
 The MI tax deductibility provision passed in 2006 provides for an itemized deduction for the cost of private mortgage insurance for homeowners earning up to $109,000 annually.

 The original law was extended in 2007 to provide for a three-year deduction, effective for mortgage contracts issued after December 31, 2006, and before January 1, 2010.
 It does not apply to mortgage insurance contracts that were in existence prior to passage of the legislation.

-As of legislatures available on March 2023, PMI was tax deductible for all years from 2007 until 2021.
+As of 2023, PMI was tax deductible for all years from 2007 until 2021.
 The IRS does not allow the PMI to be deducted for 2022.